-7. Required Minimum Distributions
+8. Required Minimum Distributions

-Applicable law requires minimum distributions to begin no later than the April 1st following the later of the year in which you reach age 70 1⁄2 or the year in which you retire.
+Applicable law requires minimum distributions to begin no later than the April 1st following the later of the year in which you reach age 73 or the year in which you retire.
+(If you attained age 701⁄2 before January 1, 2020, then the applicable age was 701⁄2.
+If you attained age 72 before January 1, 2023, but after December 31, 2019, then the applicable age was 72.)
 During your lifetime, the amount of the minimum distribution for each year equals (a) the balance of your account as of the end of the previous year divided by (b) the applicable number in the IRS "Uniform Lifetime Table" based on your attained age during the year.

 If you die after the required minimum distributions have begun, your account must generally be paid to your designated beneficiary over his or her life expectancy under a different IRS table.
-If your spouse is the beneficiary, the start of payments may be delayed until the year in which you would have attained age 70 $\frac{1}{2}$.
+If your spouse is the beneficiary, the start of payments may be delayed until the year in which you would have attained age 73.

-8. Loans
+9. Loans